-"Federal Reserve notes outstanding, net" in the Statements of Condition represents the Bank's Federal Reserve notes outstanding, reduced by the Bank's currency holdings of \$4,366 million and \$4,537 million at December 31, 2015 and 2014, respectively.
+"Federal Reserve notes outstanding, net" in the Statements of Condition represents the Bank's Federal Reserve notes outstanding, reduced by the Bank's currency holdings of \$5,577 million and \$4,366 million at December 31, 2016 and 2015, respectively.

-At December 31, 2015 and 2014, all Federal Reserve notes outstanding, reduced by the Reserve Bank's currency holdings, were fully collateralized.
-At December 31, 2015, all gold certificates, all special drawing rights certificates, and \$1,363 billion of domestic securities held in the SOMA were pledged as collateral.
-At December 31, 2015, no investments denominated in foreign currencies were pledged as collateral.
+At December 31, 2016 and 2015, all Federal Reserve notes outstanding, net, were fully collateralized.
+At December 31, 2016, all gold certificates, all SDR certificates, and \$1,447 billion of domestic securities held in the SOMA were pledged as collateral.
+At December 31, 2016, no investments denominated in foreign currencies were pledged as collateral.